oracle-quickstart/terraform-oci-open-lz/addons/sovereign-controls/readme.md

 ### Audit Service logs
 For different legal requlations it might be required to keep access logs for a certain period of time.
 One-OE out of box sets-up empty bucket for storing logs.
 This bucket can be additionaly configured with [Data Retention Rules](https://docs.oracle.com/en-us/iaas/Content/Object/Tasks/usingretentionrules.htm) that can be modified to a specific period as required.
 Data Retention Rules provide attestation that files haven't been modified since creation and prevents their removal until retention period expires.
 ### Access Governance
 ???
 ### Cloud Guard and Security Zones
 Cloud Guard is security posture management service.
 It allows to set-up preemptive and remedial actions if security policies are violated.
 One-OE comes with pre-configured Cloud Guard for common rules and implements Security zones to implement parts of CIS security controls.

+Security Zones are set-up by default in all Standard Landing Zones without requiring modifications for Sovereign Landing Zone addon.

 **RECIPE 1**